MSeptianJ/facebook-api-js/README.md

 # FBest

----

 ## Version
 0.0.1 :
+- Show a simple profile
+- Show All your facebook post

+- Not Responsive
+- The Navbar WIP

 ## Description
 English :
 > Example use of facebook API v12.0 using the js SDK
-> this example use the facebook login to a few data
+> this example use the facebook login to get a few data

 Indonesia :
 > Contoh penggunaan facebook API v12.0 mengunakan js SDK
 > contoh ini menggunakan facebook login untuk mendapatkan beberapa data

 ## How to use
 English :
 > - Make your app here (https://developers.facebook.com/apps/)
 > - Add your app id to **fb-api.js**